 Recovery

-Early estimates suggest that 2017 is the deadliest year yet for drug overdoses in America.
+An Opioid Epidemic Early estimates suggest that 2017 is the deadliest year yet for drug overdoses in America.
 Some 72,000 people died—that’s 200 people a day or one death every eight minutes.
-This means drug overdoses in 2017 killed more people than guns, car crashes, or HIV/AIDS ever...
+This means drug overdoses in 2017 killed more people than guns, car crashes,...

 Recovery

-After a long period of struggling with substance abuse, finding a job can be difficult, leaving you with nothing to do with your spare time but continue the job search and hope for the best.
-At least, that’s what you thought.
-In fact, there’s an...
+After a long period of struggling with substance abuse disorder, finding a job can be difficult in substance abuse recovery.
+This is leaving you with nothing to do with your spare time but continue the job search and hope for the best.
+At least, that’s...

 Recovery

 Can you get sober if you don’t believe in God?
 The short answer is: sure you can, come on in!
-But there is more to the story… Often people in need of help for their alcoholism or drug addiction wander into treatment centers or 12-step...
+But there is more to the story… Often people in need of help for their alcoholism or drug addiction (SUD) wander into treatment centers or...

 Recovery